SSchwartz214/event_mapper_api/README.md

 ## Description

 This is the backend API that supplies [Event Mapper](https://event-mapper-fe.herokuapp.com/), an app that locates and displays events hosted by Ticket Master on a map.
-The user can then add events to their watchlist to view and purchase tickets at a later date.
+The user can then add events to their watchlist to view and purchase tickets to at a later date.

 ## Rails version: 5.1.6